leevanrell/leevanrell.github.io/_posts/2020-1-14-MotionEyeOS-setup-guide.markdown

 Other than that Motioneye also has Cloud storage option if you trust your data with Google/DropBox.
 Look at the File Storage tab if that interests you.

-To keep your pi from dying a slow death, I recommend disabling Video Streaming, and lowering the Movie/Still Quality to ~60-75%.
-I also have my video resolution set to 720p@10fps and am mildly satisfied with it.
+To keep your pi from dying a slow death, I recommend lowering the Movie/Still Quality to ~60-75%.
+I also have my resolution set to 720p@15fps and am mildly satisfied with it.
 That's it.
 You survived.
-Adorable.
+Adorable.ssubl